 Addiction is characterized as a change in behavior caused by chemical changes in the brain because of continued substance use.
 These changes cause drugs or alcohol to become the number one priority in life despite the hurt and trouble it causes.
 Furthermore, addiction causes people to become unpredictable without the substance of choice.

-The term dependence, however, refers to being physically dependant on the substance.
+The term dependence, however, refers to being physically dependent on the substance.
 The symptoms of tolerance and withdrawal diagnose dependence.
 Individuals who take antidepressants regularly build a tolerance to the drug.
 But, the confusion between addiction and dependence is because both issues cause withdrawal symptoms.

 Do Antidepressants Become Addictive?